 I’m thinking about doing a course to expand my scope – what do I need to know?

 First, practitioners must ensure they have taken out an appropriate professional indemnity insurance policy.
 This means being sure your policy will respond in the event of a treatment complication or adverse event arising.
-Guild Insurance’s professional indemnity policy has always covered dentists for claims related to the practice of dentistry within the practitioner’s scope of practice, including the use of Botox and dermal fillers.
-Non-Guild members should consult their provider regarding the extent of their policy cover
+Guild Insurance’s professional indemnity policy has always covered dentists for claims related to the practice of dentistry within the practitioner’s scope of practice, including the use of neurotoxin and dermal fillers.
+Non-Guild members should consult their provider regarding the extent of their policy cover.

 The DBA expects dentists to practise in a manner that is consistent with:

-> the definition of dentistry: “Dentistry involves the assessment, prevention, diagnosis, advice, and treatment of any injuries, diseases, deficiencies, deformities or lesions on or of the human teeth, mouth or jaws or associated structures.”
+“Dentistry involves the assessment, prevention, diagnosis, advice, and treatment of any injuries, diseases, deficiencies, deformities or lesions on or of the human teeth, mouth or jaws or associated structures.”

-> the DBA’s Standards, Codes and Guidelines by:
+• The DBA’s Standards, Codes and Guidelines by:

-• maintaining a high level of professional competence, including obtaining informed consent.
+• Maintaining a high level of professional competence, including obtaining informed consent.

 The DBA expects dentists to refer patients:

-> when the treatment required by the patient is outside the personal scope of the individual dentist (but still within the definition of dentistry) to another dentist or dental specialist OR
+• When the treatment required by the patient is outside the personal scope of the individual dentist, but still within the definition of dentistry, to another dentist or dental specialist; or

-> when the proposed treatment is outside the definition of dentistry, to a medical practitioner.
+• When the proposed treatment is outside the definition of dentistry, to a medical practitioner.

 What does the “Practice of Dentistry” and “Associated Structures” mean?